Admission

 Course Units

 Students must be enrolled in between a minimum of 12 units of Washington University credit (student visa requirement) and a maximum of 21 credits.
-Most WU students average 15 credits per semester.
+Most WashU students average 15 credits per semester.
 A credit load closer to the minimum is advisable for students who need to gain proficiency in verbal English or students taking advanced coursework.

 Course Request

-Your Exchange Coordinator will provide guidance on selection and registration of courses.
+Your Exchange Coordinator will provide guidance on the selection and registration of courses.
 Exchange students select up to seven courses, prioritized with the most important courses on top.
 The Exchange Coordinator will review the course choices and work to enroll students in as many of their preferred courses as possible.
 Students can adjust their schedule and make final decisions on courses during the drop/add period after arrival.
 Exchange students should select primarily courses in their academic division or school and University College English language courses (code U15).
-View Course Listings.
+View Course Search.